All Episodes

 That's been their plan.

-And he has a constitutional right to be able to say that, to petition the government for redresses to protest it.
+And he has a constitutional right to be able to say that, to petition the government for redresses, to protest it.

 He is running for president of the United States, and he's being deprived of the ability to talk about one of the main issues.

-That is a distortion of the constitutional structure that is a key campaign event, and he's living that nightmare right now.
+That is a key campaign event, and he's living that nightmare right now.

-And the judge is on precarious grounds to try to limit a former president from being able to campaign effectively on an issue of public public concern.
+And the judge is on precarious grounds to try to limit a former president from being able to campaign effectively on an issue of public concern.

 Estimates are a month or longer.

-Yeah, there is longstanding policy if you don't bring pro political prosecutions right before an election, and that norm has been shattered.
+Yeah, there is long-standing policy if you don't bring political prosecutions right before an election.

-But the the DOJ, it has all the mar hallmarks of it of the deep state, and they went after Trump with the Russia hoax.
+But the DOJ, it has all the hallmarks of the deep state.

 So all those norms of non-political interference have been thrown out the window when it comes to Trump.

-And we've seen it in the Kid Calov's treatment they've done with President Biden, uh not going after him or his son for tax evasion, for gun charges, for the uh documents of the secret documents and confidential information that President Biden should not have had in his garage next to his corvette and in the open garage, all these things where you get this differential treatment, a two-tier system of justice, and that's why President Trump has promised to clean house if he gets back into office.
+And we've seen it in the Kid Gloves treatment they've done with President Biden, not going after him or his son for tax evasion, for gun charges, for the documents of the secret documents and confidential information that President Biden should not have had in his garage next to his Corvette and in the open garage.

-That is a popular message, but there are all these forces from Judge Gag orders to the cases brought against him to themselves to try to put him in jail and to try to bankrupt him that want to preserve the status quo of the weaponized DOJ to go after political enemies.
+That is a popular message, but there are all these forces from Judge Gag orders to the cases brought against him himself to try to put him in jail and to try to bankrupt him that want to preserve the status quo of the weaponized DOJ to go after political enemies.

-That that has to change.
+That has to change.

 This cannot go on.